-Drs.
-Rolanda Johnson and Jana Lauderdale serve as additional faculty resources for students who need supplemental academic support.
-Dr. Johnson and Dr. Lauderdale are available to provide assistance with study, test-taking, and writing skills.
-Students who experience academic difficulty should contact the course faculty and Dr. Johnson or Dr. Lauderdale as soon as possible to initiate a plan for improvement.
-Please visit our Web site for additional information: https://nursing.vanderbilt.edu/students/current/enhancement/index.php.
+Dr. Rolanda Johnson serves as additional faculty resources for students who need supplemental academic support.
+Dr. Johnson is available to provide assistance with study, test-taking, and writing skills.
+Students who experience academic difficulty should contact the course faculty and Dr. Johnson as soon as possible to initiate a plan for improvement.
+Please visit our Web site for